 By Joel Kahn, MD

-There are about 60,000 miles of arteries coursing through your body, although most guys are mainly concerned with about six inches of that.
+There are about 60,000 miles of blood vessels coursing through your body, although most guys are mainly concerned with about six inches of arteries, vessels that carry blood away from the heart.
 Inside every artery is an inner lining that’s only one cell-layer thick called the endothelium.
 The discovery and appreciation of the endothelium for health was so significant that three researchers were awarded the Nobel Prize in Medicine in 1998 for this finding.
 They figured out that when the endothelium is healthy, it produces a gas called nitric oxide (NO).
 It sounds similar to nitrous oxide, also known as laughing gas.
 But they are two distinct things.

 Arteries can make a lot of NO or just a little.
 When a lot of NO is produced, arteries relax, allowing more blood flow and more normal blood pressure.
 This decreases the formation of arterial plaque and the blood clots that cause heart attack and stroke.
 It turns out that to have a healthy sexual response, lots of NO needs to be present.
 With adequate NO, lots of blood can flow and cause the necessary tissues to swell.